Effective new medication in high demand

 “We’ve been surprised on the volume—the pent-up demand across all three businesses”—commercial insurance and private Medicare and Medicaid plans, said Daniel Schumacher, chief financial officer of UnitedHealth’s insurance wing.
 Schumacher and other executives discussed the company’s first-quarter results on a call with financial analysts.

 Made by Gilead Sciences, Sovaldi costs more than $80,000 per treatment and is seen as highly effective against hepatitis C, a chronic virus infection that often leads to liver failure.
-But the high cost, and what increasingly looks like high demand, is straining budgets for the government-financed Medicare and Medicaid programs as well as for private insurers that had not priced the drug into this year’s premiums.
+But the high cost, and , is straining budgets for the government-financed Medicare and Medicaid programs as well as for private insurers that had not priced the drug into this year’s premiums.